Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 KCS_CONSTANT KCSNetworkConnectionDidEnd;
      * __TODO__ see sample app, widgets  (also todo: update the changelogs for these)
      * __TODO__ update ios-specific guide
+* Added `@"Kinvey.ExecutedHooks"`key to completionBlock error object `userInfo` dictionaries.
+This will show which collection hooks were executed as part of the request.
+This will help troubleshoot when getting unexpected results from an API call.
 * Internal performance improvements.
 In particular, data store completion block callbacks should now always be called on main thread, and progress blocks on arbitrary background thread.
 * Dependency change:
      * `KinveyKit` now links against `Social.framework` instead of `Twitter.framework`.